Standard Commands for Programmable Instruments: Overview

 SCPI was defined as an additional layer on top of the IEEE 488.2-1987 specification "Standard Codes, Formats, Protocols, and Common Commands".
 The standard specifies a common syntax, command structure, and data formats, to be used with all instruments.
 It introduced generic commands (such as CONFigure and MEASure) that could be used with any instrument.
 These commands are grouped into subsystems.
 SCPI also defines several classes of instruments.
 For example, any controllable power supply would implement the same DCPSUPPLY base functionality class.
 Instrument classes specify which subsystems they implement, as well as any instrument-specific features.

-The physical hardware communications link is not defined by SCPI.
-While it was originally created for the IEEE-488.1 (GPIB) bus, SCPI can also be used with RS-232, RS-422, Ethernet, USB, VXIbus, HiSLIP, etc.
+The physical hardware communications link (physical layer) is not defined by SCPI.
+While it was originally created for the IEEE-488.1 (GPIB) bus, SCPI can also be used with RS-232, RS-422, RS-485, USB, Ethernet, VXIbus, HiSLIP, etc.

-SCPI commands are ASCII textual strings, which are sent to the instrument over the physical layer (e.g., IEEE-488.1).
+SCPI commands are ASCII textual strings, which are sent to the instrument over the physical layer.
 Commands are a series of one or more keywords, many of which take parameters.
 In the specification, keywords are written CONFigure: The entire keyword can be used, or it can be abbreviated to just the uppercase portion.
 Responses to query commands are typically ASCII strings.
 However, for bulk data, binary formats can be used.

 The SCPI specification consists of four volumes: Volume 1: "Syntax and Style", Volume 2: "Command Reference", Volume 3: "Data Interchange Format", Volume 4: "Instrument Classes".
-The specification was originally released as non-free printed manuals, then later as a free PDF file.
+The specification was originally released as non-free printed manuals, then later as one free PDF file that includes all four volumes.